 Modern kitchens, though, have been installed with at least four, and maybe as many as six or seven 20-amp circuits, and there is much less chance of overloading any individual circuit—especially since the major appliances will have their very own dedicated circuits that can't be used by other fixtures.

 The National Electrical Code requires that any appliance or device dedicated as critical-use be served by its own dedicated circuit to eliminate the chance of another appliance or device tripping the breaker and shutting down that critical fixture.
 These critical appliances include things like furnaces, water heaters, sump pumps, even refrigerators.
 If one of these breakers trips and you don't know it, you could end up with a flooded basement, a freezing house, no hot water, or a refrigerator full of rotten food.

 Appliances That Require Dedicated Circuits

 Here's a list of the typical appliances that require dedicated circuits.
 In addition to these, your local building authority may specify additional appliances or equipment that need a dedicated circuit.
 And the National Electrical Code, which is revised every three years, may also periodically add additional appliances to this list:

 - Sump pump

 Checking for Dedicated Circuits

 Your home's electrical service panel (breaker box) should have labels indicating all dedicated circuits.
 If you see that any of the above appliances are doubled-up on a single breaker or that they're combined with other equipment, such as lighting or receptacles, talk to an electrician.
 This is a safety hazard in addition to a nuisance.
-It could also be a hindrance to selling your home someday if your electrical circuits are not up to Code.
+Electrical circuits that are not up to Code can also be a hindrance to selling your home.